Thank you for your interest in La Roche. You will receive a response within two business days.

 La Roche University prepares nurse anesthetists for advanced leadership roles involving health care policy, administration and education.

 The Doctor of Nurse Anesthesia Practice (DNAP) is designed to meet the needs of the working professional.
-The full-time option is offered in three consecutive semesters, and the program begins in early summer with a week-long residency on campus.
-Classes are offered online and within a 15-week format.
+This completion program is only offered as a part-time option and is offered in six consecutive semesters.
+The program begins in early fall with a week-long residency on campus.
+Classes are offered within a 15-week format.

 Why La Roche?

 The transition to the practice doctorate for nurses and other non-physicians in the U.S. has been driven by national health care policy that attempts to reduce medical errors, mediate health care costs and improve quality and outcomes for patients.
 Practice doctorates have been established for many health professions in environments such as: optometry, audiology, pharmacy and physical therapy.

 La Roche's DNAP program responds to the needs of today's complex health care environment.
 Doctoral candidates receive a practice-based education that covers the science, strategies and economics behind providing the highest level of patient care.